History of United Kingdom–United States relations: 1783–1807: Role of Jay Treaty

 Trade resumed between the two nations when the war ended.
 The British allowed all exports to America but forbade some American food exports to its colonies in the West Indies.
 British exports reached £3.7 million, compared with imports of only £750,000.
 The imbalance caused a shortage of gold in the US.

 In 1785, John Adams became the first American plenipotentiary minister, to the Court of St James's.
 King George III received him graciously.
 In 1791, Great Britain sent its first diplomatic envoy, George Hammond, to the United States.

 When Great Britain and France went to war in 1793, relations between the United States and Great Britain also verged on war.
 Tensions were resolved when the Jay Treaty was approved in 1795.
 It established a decade of peace and prosperous trade relations.
 The historian Marshall Smelser argues that the treaty effectively postponed war with Britain, or at least postponed it until the United States was strong enough to handle it.

-According to American historian Samuel Flagg Bemis, the US had a list of outstanding issues:
+The Americans had a list of outstanding issues regarding British control of border areas and British support of Indian tribes hostile to the United States, as well as British efforts to stop trade with France.
+The final treaty settled most of the issues.